TexasInstruments/edgeai-tidl-tools/scripts/README.md

 python3 RGB_YUV_model_converter.py -g -i image.jpg -w 224 -l 224
 ```

+> The following options are currently supported only for onnx models

 Sometimes the model may have multiple inputs coming from different sources.
 With this flag you can define specific inputs to convert into YUV

 ```bash